thibaud-c/Graz_402.424/lab_06/README.md

 ## 🚒 Create Risk Zones Around Buildings Based on Fire Station Proximity

-To create risk zones around buildings based on fire station proximity, we will follow these steps:
 1. **Add a fire risk column to the buildings table**:

 We will add a new column to the `buildings` table to store the fire risk level.
 This column will be of type `int` to represent different risk levels (e.g., 1 for high risk, 2 for medium risk, and 3 for low risk).